 Notes

-1 This is a compilation of the New Tax System Price Exploitation Code (Western Australia) Act 1999 and includes all amendments effected by the other written laws referred to in the following table 2.
+1 This reprint is a compilation as at 20 March 2009 of the New Tax System Price Exploitation Code (Western Australia) Act 1999 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table